kohlhofer/Crossings/chapters/chapter-03.md

 # Chapter 3: All Welcome

 The bell rings, cracked and uncertain, its sound drifting over the rooftops.
 He hears it from the path toward town, a dull summons that carries across the water.
-The bell is old, its bronze green with age.
-He keeps walking, boots scraping the packed dirt, headed for the mill road where work might be found.
+He keeps walking, dust rising with each step, headed for the mill road where work might be found.

-The path bends toward the square, dust rising with each step.
 The church stands at the edge of the square, white paint peeling like old skin, steeple leaning slightly to the left.
 The building is weathered, its foundation cracked, its windows clouded with years of rain and sun.
 A sign by the door reads "All Welcome" in faded letters.
-Morning shadows stretch long across the packed earth, and the air is cool with the promise of heat to come.
+Morning shadows stretch across the ground, and the air is cool with the promise of heat to come.
 Cicadas drone in the oak trees, their song rising and falling like breath.

 People gather in twos and threes, heads bowed, voices low.
 Faded but clean, the women wear their best dresses, hair pinned back.
 The men carry worn Bibles, their shoes polished despite the scuffs.
 Children fidget beside their parents, tugging at starched collars and ribbon ties.